Skip to main content

 The market is projected to grow from $540 million in 2025 to $720 million in 2026

 Global smart glasses shipments grew 139% year-on-year in the second half of 2025, according to Counterpoint Research.
 AI-enabled models accounted for 88% of those shipments, effectively ending the era of basic audio-only smart glasses.
-And the growth is accelerating: total global shipments reached 4.3 million units in late 2025, up 74% in a single year.
+Total global shipments reached 4.3 million units in late 2025, up 74% in a single year.

-China is at the centre of this wave.
+China sits at the centre of this wave.
 The country shipped more than 620,000 smart glasses units in the same period, with IDC projecting that China's market will nearly double by the end of 2026.
-Rokid, XREAL, and Xiaomi are all expanding aggressively, while Meta's Ray-Ban partnership continues to set the pace globally.
+Rokid, XREAL, and Xiaomi are expanding aggressively, while Meta's Ray-Ban partnership continues to set the global pace.

-Smart glasses have existed for over a decade, but earlier versions, think Google Glass, failed because they were expensive curiosities without a clear daily use case.
+Smart glasses have existed for over a decade, but earlier versions like Google Glass failed because they were expensive curiosities without clear daily use cases.
 The addition of AI changes the proposition fundamentally.
-Instead of a heads-up display that shows notifications, AI-powered glasses can translate languages in real time, identify objects, summarise documents, navigate cities, and respond to voice commands with context-aware answers.
+Instead of a heads-up display showing notifications, AI-powered glasses can translate languages in real time, identify objects, summarise documents, navigate cities, and respond to voice commands with contextual understanding.

 "China's advantages are self-evident.
 The ecosystem and its supply chain are all in China, and China produces a lot." - Misa Zhu, CEO, Rokid

-This shift from display to intelligence is what makes 2026 different from every previous attempt at mainstreaming smart eyewear.
-The glasses are not just showing you information; they are understanding what you are looking at and helping you act on it.
+This shift from display to intelligence makes 2026 different from every previous attempt at mainstreaming smart eyewear.
+The glasses aren't just showing information; they're understanding what you're looking at and helping you act on it.

 By The Numbers